The Colorado Health Foundation believes that all Coloradans should have access to high-quality, patient-centered, comprehensive primary care.

 Why It Matters

-According to the National Academy of Medicine, primary care is “the provision of integrated, accessible health care services by clinicians who are accountable for addressing a large majority of personal health care needs, developing a sustained partnership with patients, and practicing in the context of family and community.”
+According to the National Academy of Medicine, “high-quality primary care is the provision of whole-person, integrated, accessible, and equitable health care by interprofessional teams who are accountable for addressing the majority of an individual’s health and wellness needs across settings and through sustained relationships with patients, families, and communities.”

 Primary care providers provide preventive care, help manage chronic conditions and detect serious illnesses.
 Access to primary care is related to lower rates of illness and death.